agmip/ARDN/docs/index.md

 The tools are used to create the annotation files (Sidecar files 1, 2, and 3), the AgMIP format data file (ACEB), and the data in user-selected output formats (End User files).
 A data provider uses the VMapper tool to map the variables in their data.
 Currently Excel and csv formats are supported by VMapper.

 ![Image](https://github.com/agmip/ARDN/blob/master/docs/AgMIP%20ARDN%20tools%20diagram_v2.jpg)

+-	Data user workflow diagram and description.
+Link to Procedures for ARDN Data End Users
+-	Data provider workflow diagram and description.
+Link to Procedures for ARDN Data Providers

+For more information, see [About](About_ARDN.md)